LandDerAufgehendenRotenSonne/PlayerDistributor/README.md

 - take note of all errors or warnings (should be checked/fixed manually)
 - finished list is in output directory

+## How it works
+The Program scans its directory and processes the first Excel file found (alternatively, a File-Path can be set using flags).
+Players with no faction are distributed as evenly as possible across all factions while keeping friends in the same faction and balancing roles.
+Friends are detected by Minecraft-Name or Discord-Id.
+Players with a preassigned faction are kept in that faction, and all their friends with no faction are forced into the same faction.
+The result is written to a copy of the original Excel file in the output directory.

+While processing, any potential problems are printed to the terminal and should be checked/fixed manually.
+At the end, an overview of the different groups and factions is printed.
+If the largest groups size is equal to the groupLimit (default: 32), consider increasing the group limit or enforcing mutual friendships only to ensure players are grouped with their friends properly.

 ## Config
 | **Property**      | **value**                                                         |
 |-------------------|-------------------------------------------------------------------|